 - Wrist Wraps – if you are new to weightlifting you have probably experienced wrist soreness from overhead pressing, cleans, OH Squatting, etc. A couple ways to reduce this is to work on mobility and positioning as well as getting the muscles and tendons in the wrists stronger.
 The main purpose is to provide more support in the wrists and take some stress off.
 I don’t always use them but definitely do if there is high volume of reps or if I’m a little sore.
 You can find wrist wraps for as cheap as $8 up to $30 depending on the brand you buy!
 Most people do fine with the 10-12” wrist w raps anything bigger is usually for power lifters or strongmen or if you have very large wrists.

 - Tall Socks or Shin Guards – Always good to have them just in case rope climbs show up and you didn’t look at the workout ahead of time.
 I have used tall baseball socks and doubled them up to provide more padding.
 You can also find padded shin guards from brands such as RockTape that are made for rope climbs or box jumps!

 - Shakers and Supplements – Pack a clean shaker or 2 to have for your pre and post workout supplementation.
 Rather then waiting until you get home you should have it ready to go so that it is easy access and you can take advantage of the metabolic window.
+You can also check out sarms for sale because it can definitely provide you the necessary boost in your workouts.
 This can be a whole other article on just supplementation!
 Stay tuned!

 - Extra shirt or Towel – Always good to have an extra shirt to change into after a workout due to all the sweatiness that occurs from a crossfit workout!
 Use the workout shirt or towel to dry off the sweat before getting in your car and soak it into your seats.
 Especially with it getting cold out, it is best to have a dry shirt handy!